raventhecat333/ecapture/README.md

 ## uprobe HOOK

 ### ssl hook for https
-This project hooks the return values of the'ssl_write` and'ssl_read` functions of`/lib/x86_64-linux-gnu/libssl.so.1.1`, gets the plain text information, and passes it to the user process through the ebpf map.
+This project hooks the return values of the`ssl_write` and `ssl_read` functions of`/lib/x86_64-linux-gnu/libssl.so.1.1`, gets the plain text information, and passes it to the user process through the ebpf map.
 ```go
 Probes: []*manager.Probe{
     {